Giacomo Raspadori: Sassuolo

 Raspadori joined the youth academy of Sassuolo in 2009, after a year with local club Progresso.
 On 9 August 2018, he signed his first professional contract with Sassuolo for four years.
 Raspadori made his professional debut with Sassuolo in a 3–1 Serie A defeat to Atalanta on 26 May 2019.

 Napoli

 On 20 August 2022, Napoli signed Raspadori on a one-year loan with an obligation to purchase.
-On September 10, he scored his first goal for the club in the 89th minute of the game against Spezia for a 1-0 Napoli win.
 On 14 September, he scored his first Champions League goal in a 3–0 away win over Rangers.
 On 4 October, he scored a brace and provided an assist in a 6–1 away win over Ajax.
 On 12 October, he scored a goal in a 4–2 win over Ajax, in which his club managed to reach the knockout phase.

+Atlético Madrid

+On 11 August 2025, Raspadori officially joined La Liga club Atlético Madrid, signing a five-year contract.
+A month later, on 30 September, he netted his first goal for the club in a 5–1 victory over Eintracht Frankfurt in the Champions League.